 - Student Serving Society, during Freshmen Orientation, freshmen get their first taste of community service during the Students Serving Society event.
 Students are then encouraged to participate actively in any of the Office's regular, extracurricular outings, which occur practically every day of the week working hand in hand with people and organizations in the community, including schools, health clinics, community associations, and governments at the local level.

 It prepares our students to become deeply involved with the local communities.
-Community Development (CDV 101, 212, AUN 101) helps them in connecting the classroom with the real world in the community by identifying the community problems and providing or proposing solutions, thereby closing the gap between our host community and the University.
+Community Development (CDV 101, 212, AUN 101) helps them in connecting the classroom with the real world in the community by identifying the community problems and providing or proposing researched solutions, thereby closing the knowledge gap between our host community and the University.